leopold-weidner/DBDIpy/README.md

 - Anaconda (recommended)
 - Python 3.7, 3.8, 3.9 or 3.10

-DBDIpy can be instaled from PyPI  with
+DBDIpy can be instaled from PyPI  with:

 ```python
 # we recomend installing DBDIpy in a new virtual environment